toladata/Knowledgebase/12-learn-toladata/unit-2-getting-started-with-toladata/admin-console.md

 ---

+As system Admin at your organization you will be responsible for assigning users to programs and general system setup.
+See how it's done from your Admin Console.

 \[embedded video\]

 \[link to transcripts on GDrive\]

 ## `Exercise`

 Go to TolaData and explore the Admin Console.
-Add users to programs, should your users have already registered with the system.
-Then set up new offices or reporting frequencies.
+Set up new offices or reporting frequencies.
+Then you may go to Team tab under each program and add users and assign them user permissions, should they have already registered with the system.

 ###